SEE MY FACEBOOK PAGE FOR THE LATEST NEWS UPDATES

 My tale "The Room Beyond" is in The New and Perfect Man.

-I've contributed an essay to Michael Knost's Writers Workshop of Horror, which you can order here.
+I've contributed an essay to Michael Knost's Writers Workshop of Horror.

 My tale "Again" rises from its grave in Vile Things.

 I'm interviewed on Horror Reanimated and on Horror Bound.